com-480-data-visualization/project-2023-data-divas/Milestone1/MILESTONE1.md

 <img src="pictures/highest_ghg_sector_log_axis.png" alt="highest_log" width="500"/>
 </p>

-More details about our EDA could be found in [EDA.ipynb](EDA.ipynb).
+More details about our EDA can be found in [EDA.ipynb](EDA.ipynb).

 ## Related work

 // put this here, was before in the dataset part: ...
 The data are presented in various formats, including tables, graphs, and interactive visualizations. ... //

 > - What others have already done with the data?

-From the [Emissions by sector]([url](https://ourworldindata.org/emissions-by-sector#sector-by-sector-where-do-global-greenhouse-gas-emissions-come-from)), we could obtain the CO2 emission evolution by sector by the selected country, which help us have a great understanding about the CO2 emission trend in the country that audiences have interests.
+From [Our World In Data - GHG by sector]([url](https://ourworldindata.org/emissions-by-sector#sector-by-sector-where-do-global-greenhouse-gas-emissions-come-from)), we could obtain the GHG emissions evolution by sector by the selected country, which help us have a great understanding about the CO2 emission trend in the country that audiences have interests.

 > - Why is your approach original?